ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 6. Add some salt and your choice of seasoning to the pan, and stir-fry the rice for about 3–5 minutes until it is slightly browned.
 7. Add your choice of protein, vegetables, and sauce to the pan, and stir-fry for 2–3 minutes.
 8. Serve the Buddha Bowl in a bowl, and top it with some fresh herbs for garnish.

+This is an interesting example of the model not doing very well.
+It could only pinpoint three ingredients of salt, olive oil, and jasmine rice.
+However, you can see that the LLM caught onto that and in step 7 suggests to add your choice of protein and vegetables.

 ### Result 4 - Tandoori Shrimp
 **Input Image:**